 These two iconic products combined resulted in the creation of the Air Footscape Woven Chukka which made an appearance in the year 2006.
 Commonly perceived as an oddball among Nike creations for its bizarre silhouette, the brand, after seven years, saw it fit to make a version with a more subtle look.

 Tagged as the Air Footscape Desert Chukka, this model ditched the familiar asymmetrical lacing system for a traditional lace-up closure.
 A mid-cut construction was also adopted for a more premium look.
-Avid fans, though, would compare this shoe with the highly-coveted 2002 Air Woven Boots “HTM” created by famous trio Hiroshi Fujiwara, Tinker Hatfield and Mark Parker.
+Avid fans, though, would compare this shoe with the highly-coveted 2002 Air Woven Cleats “HTM” created by famous trio Hiroshi Fujiwara, Tinker Hatfield, and Mark Parker.

 The two models almost look identical as both share the same mid-top, chukka-like construction and woven upper with leather on the eyestay and rear.
 The most noticeable difference between the two is their soles.
 While the Nike Air Footscape Desert Chukka adopted the Footscape’s chunky, deeply-grooved tooling, the HTM model chose to have a bulky, streamlined sole for its bottom.